 A basic reason for using a spreadsheet is the simplicity of data manipulation.
 Displaying data is not always enough.
 Content may require spell checking, fixing, and adding rows or columns.
 The closest solution to what can be found in spreadsheets is rhandsontable.
 It contains all of the cool spreadsheet features like autocomplete, selecting a value from a list, adding rows/columns, sparklines in cells, freezing, comments, input validation, read-only mode, and so on.

 A similar solution is available in excelR.
-The package is worth testing as it contains many interesting solutions such as radio selection inside table and the multiple well-known Excel functions, like SUM presented below.
-The package also allows users to easily manipulate cells with actions like resizing, merging or switching row/column positions.
+The package is worth testing as it contains many interesting solutions such as radio selection inside tables and multiple well-known Excel functions like SUM presented below.
+The package also allows users to easily manipulate cells with actions like resizing, merging, or switching row/column positions.
 Nested headers are also useful as they can organize your data.
 Implementing the solution in Shiny is easy and intuitive with well-known render/output dedicated functions.